How much does my system cost

 * Consult your tax preparer to confirm these solar tax benefits.

-The energy you produce, in most cases, will be less than 50% utility costs!
+The energy you produce, in most cases, will be less than 50% Of THe utility costs!

-If you purchase your solar array with cash you are in effect buying down the cost of your electricity for the next 25 years (the manufacturer’s equipment warranty for the system).
-The modules should keep producing long after that, but you will generally need to replace the inverter at that time.
+If you purchase your solar array with cash you are in effect buying down the cost of your electricity for the next 25 years.
+The solar modules are likely to be producing long after that.

-If you use a solar loan, the system will still pay for itself and provide electricity at about 50% - 80% utility cost.
+If you use a solar loan, the system will still pay for itself and provide electricity at about a 20% - 50% savings.
 This is still incredible considering the project can be done with no money-out-of-pocket!

 A free no-obligation satellite or site inspection will assess your property’s cost/benefit solar analysis so you know as accurately as possible your specific cost and how well your system will produce.